Laura-Jay/PupVote-Frontend/README.md

 Click the hearts to vote for your favourite dog and watch as they climb the rankings.

-Developed as part of a short team project as part of the academy curriculum.
+Developed as part of a 4 person one week team project as part of the academy curriculum.

 # Simplified CRA starter